 More information is available on the UCLA Ashe Center’s COVID-19 testing website.
 Questions can be sent to firstname.lastname@example.org.

 General COVID-19 testing

 UCLA Health offers COVID-19 diagnostic testing for UCLA Health patients in its primary care, pediatric and immediate care clinics.
-Prior to receiving a test, individuals must have an appointment and an order from a primary care physician.
+Prior to receiving a test, individuals must have an appointment and an order from their primary care physician.
 If you don’t have a primary care physician, please call 310-861-6654.
-If you’re not a UCLA Health patient, Los Angeles County operates test sites throughout the region.
+More information is available in the “Testing” section of this FAQ.

 In the event of a positive test:

 Students and faculty tested through the Ashe Center will be notified by the center of a positive result.
 Isolation and contact tracing protocols will be implemented immediately.

 Individuals who have been diagnosed with or who are likely to have COVID-19 are required to self-isolate per the Los Angeles County Department of Public Health emergency isolation order and to contact the UCLA COVID Call Center at 310-267-3300 (for faculty, staff and volunteers) or email firstname.lastname@example.org (for non-affiliates who have been on campus).